TeamMacLean/pmeth/README.md

 ### Recombine

 Two parent permutations are used as input.
 Each of the parents are split into chunks of size X, where X is a random whole number that the permutation array's size is divisible by.
 One of the chunks from parent 2 is chosen at random, to be recombined with parent 1.
 The "child" permutation, starts out as a copy of parent 1, then the chosen chunk from parent 2 replaces the equivalent chunk from parent 1.
 To avoid duplicating or losing unique objects in the child, each object from the chunk being displaced by the "chosen chunk", is placed into the position it's corresponding object (that holds the same position in the chosen chunk) occupies in parent 1.
 This results in a child permutation that has some parts ordered in the same way as parent 1, a chunk that is in the same order as in parent 2, and some objects different positions than in either parent.

+If the size of each parent permutation (array length) is a prime number, one of the objects (chosen at random) is removed first.
+The shortened permutation is mutated as described above, then the deleted objected is added into the mutant, at the index it was located in the original permutation.

+### Division

+This method is used within chunk_mutate and recombine, to get random integer that the input array's length can be divided by to get another integer (other than the array length itself).
+It takes as input an array.

+### Prime?

+An integer is taken as input.
+The output is boolean: true if the integer is prime, false if not.